rottaca/PovGlobe/doc/setup.md

 cmake ..
 make -j4
 ```
 Now, we have to flash the rpi pico firmware in order to get the globe running.
 This can be done by this script: `pico_src/flash.py`.
-Run it like this.
+Run it like this:

 ```bash
 sudo py -3 pico_ src/flash.py <path-to-uf2-file-in-build>
 ```
-This should mount the pico, upload the firmware and unmount the pico again.
+The script will mount the pico, upload the firmware and unmount the pico again.
 After that, the firmware should be flashed.

 ## First Test